The Opening Appeal Brief, submitted 2/08/08, is available here (77 pages).

 What is an appeal?:

 It’s not a retrial.
 The appellate court does not decide a defendant’s innocence or guilt, it decides whether the court proceedings were conducted according to the law.
-The appeal lawyers are limited to the official record of proceedings and they can only appeal things that were initially objected to by the defense lawyers (with some exceptions, as you will see from the brief).
-The brief is very readable, not much legalize, just a couple of pages on sentencing issues that were difficult going.
+The appeal lawyers are limited to the official record of proceedings and they can only appeal things that were initially objected to by the defense lawyers (with some exceptions, as you will see from the briefs).
+The briefs are very readable, not much legalize, just a couple of pages on sentencing issues that are difficult going.

 The appeal was filed on Friday, February 8th, 2008, with the U.S. Court of Appeals for the Second Circuit.
 The prosecution filed it’s response on Wednesday, April 9th, 2008.
-Dr. Dhafir’s lawyers, Peter Goldberger and Barry Boss will file a reply to this in the next few weeks.
+Dr. Dhafir’s lawyers, Peter Goldberger and Barry Boss filed their reply brief on May 14, 2008.

-The decision on the appeal will not be taken from the bench on that day; it will likely take a few weeks or months before a written opinion deciding the appeal is given.
+The decision on the appeal was not taken from the bench on that day; it will likely be weeks or months before a written opinion deciding the appeal is given.

 Go to: Dr. Dhafir’s Opening Appeal Brief.
 (Filed 2/08/08.)